There are several reasons for refrigerator to not work. Please see if one of the following will solve the problem.

 Consider technical problems

 If the problem continues, your refrigerator might have a technical problem.
-If you suspect that to be the case, contact an authorised service agent.
+If you suspect that to be the case, contact an authorized service agent.